 How to do options trading?

-To start options trading, open a brokerage account, understand the basics of options, and choose a suitable strategy.
+To start option trading, open a brokerage account in any of the stock trading platforms, understand the basics of options, and choose suitable option trading strategies.

 What are call and put options?